 In the early days of developing expert systems, there was a lot of talk about whether such systems should be built from the top down or the bottom up.
 The artifical intelligence focus has moved on to other perspectives, including the ever popular neural networks.
 In these discussions, we seem to forget an underlying principle that still has an impact on the difference between a novice and an expert.

-Herbert Simon and Hubert and Stuart Dreyfus represented the opposite ends of the pole in those early discussions.
+Herbert Simon and Hubert Dreyfus represented the opposite ends of the pole in those early top-down bottom-up discussions.
 There were those, Simon included, who took the top-down approach.
 Sit a good stenographer in a room with an expert, ask questions, take copious notes, and feed the answers into computers to create expert systems.
 Hubert and Stuart Dreyfus, however, noticed something about expert behavior others hadn’t.
 The Dreyfus brothers noted that the mark of the novice was strict adherence to rules.
 The mark of an expert, on the other hand, was the ability to rise above the rules:

 The capacity of experts to store in memory tens of thousands of typical situations and rapidly and effortlessly to see the present situation as similar to one of these, apparently without resorting to time-consuming feature detection and matching, suggests that the brain does not work like a heuristically programmed digital computer applying rules to bits of information (1).

 Novices generally use rules very consciously.
 Experts, on the other hand, often use rules without even being aware that they are doing so.
 More importantly, experts make decisions by comparing past experiences, and these experiences are not reducible to rules.
 In fact, expert behavior is characterized by the ability to sort through and use a vast number of unique experiences which bear no names and defy complete verbal description.